eegli/tinyparse/docs/reference/globals.md

 > This document describes how **globals** can be used to configure the parser.

 Often times, subcommands need access to a shared object such as a database connection or a logger.
 You can attach such an object in the building phase and it will be passed to the handler of each subcommand (and the default handler).
+Setting the globals is done via a function that has access to all the options that have been collected while parsing.

 Globals are expected to be static and should only be set once. _Calling `.setGlobals()` multiple times will override the previous value._